 One thing I learned is that it’s not worth sacrificing 95% of your life to weigh 5% less.

-These days, I help wonderful humans break the ‘start a new diet every Monday’ trap via my app Back to Basics and Keep It Real program, which has helped thousands of individuals to learn how to feel normal around food and stop binge eating.
+These days, I help wonderful humans break the ‘start a new diet every Monday’ trap via my app Back to Basics and Binge Free Academy program, which has helped thousands of individuals to learn how to feel normal around food and stop binge eating.

 If you want to hear more about how I developed a healthy relationship with food and stopped binge eating for good, check out this blog post.